 But what can be done?
 Do products that claim to banish cellulite actually work?
 Can certain foods cause or prevent it?
 We sought the help of Dr. Robert Centeno of Bitar Cosmetic Surgery Institute to uncover the hard, er, lumpy truth, about cellulite.

-Cellulite, as gross as it sounds, is subcutaneous fat (meaning: underneath the skin), that pushes up against the skin creating a lumpy appearance.
+Cellulite is subcutaneous fat (meaning: underneath the skin), that pushes up against the skin creating a lumpy appearance.
 It's most present and visible in the areas of our body that naturally have the thickest layers of subcutaneous fat—the buttocks and thighs—which also happen to be the areas of our body that get the least blood flow and activity thanks to sedentary 9-to-5 jobs.

 But it's not just about fat.
-Hormones, as well as the structure and composition of skin itself, play a role in the appearance of cellulite.
+Hormones, as well as the structure and composition of the skin itself, play a role in the appearance of cellulite.
 See the next slides for further explanation.

 In men, the fibers are crisscrossed more like a chain link fence.
 The chain link scenario is stronger and fat cells can be held in better because the matter is dispersed across the links.
-In women however, the fat builds and gets pushed up to the surface between the fewer vertical bars.
+In women, however, the fat builds and gets pushed up to the surface between the fewer vertical bars.
 In other words: there is less "net" to contain the fat cells, so we actually see that bumpy fat puckering under the surface of the skin.

 Hormone-wise, estrogen is a double-edged sword.
 Estrogen in women actually creates fat and causes existing fat cells to grow larger, which of course makes cellulite more prevalent.
-But decreasing estrogen levels in women affect blood vessels, meaning less circulation and a related decrease in collagen production, which results in even more pronounced lumping of subcutaneous fat.
+But decreasing estrogen levels in women affects blood vessels, meaning less circulation and a related decrease in collagen production, which results in even more pronounced lumping of subcutaneous fat.
 Because estrogen levels in women begin to decrease in their mid 20's, continuing into menopause, this is why women start to see the appearance of cellulite in their 20's.

 But it can be made to look better with certain treatments.
 “Cellulite can be improved temporarily with combination treatments that include vacuum and roller treatments with radiofrequency,” says Centeno.
 “More permanent reduction or improvement in appearance can be achieved with laser treatments such as CelluSmooth or CelluLaze.
 None of the treatments completely eliminate the problem but can help,” he says.